aarongilly/notes/content/Ontology.md

 No matter what discipline or domain is being described, most ontologies use the same [[Ontology Components]].
 Describing an ontology takes some variety of [[Ontology Language]] (e.g. [[IDEF5]]), and a software in which to do the work. [[Semantic Wikis]] are a form of Ontology Software.

-The internet is a partial ontology, through the use of semantic links and things like [[JSON-LD]].
+The internet is a partial ontology, through the use of semantic links and things like [[JSON-LD]] the "turtle" syntax for [[Resource Description Framework|RDF]].

 ---